Cyril of Jerusalem

 What is the best place to start reading Cyril of Jerusalem?

-The best place to start is with his Catechetical Lectures, as they provide a comprehensive overview of his teachings on Christian doctrine, sacraments, and the life of faith.
+The best place to start reading Cyril of Jerusalem is his Catechetical Lectures, which provide a comprehensive overview of his teachings on Christian doctrine and practice.
 These lectures are accessible and foundational for understanding his theological contributions.